nederhoed/bitstamp-python-client/README.md

 Python package to communicate with bitstamp.net API

+RRN: be sure to check if the author updates the repo before October 30th due to changes in the API https://bitcointalk.org/index.php?topic=38711.msg3218202#msg3218202

 ## Overview ##

 There are two classes.
 One for public part of API and second for trading part.